robinrendle/robinrendle.com/_posts/2020-08-29-the-thing-with-leading-in-css.md

 The other day [Robin](http://robinsloan.com) mentioned that CSS has now gathered this massive collection of tools into this big beautiful thing, and I would most certainly agree.
 CSS is actually, yes, awesome now.
 Over the past 5-10 years styling things has _exponentially_ improved.
 And not just with tacked-on features, but the whole infrastructure underlying the language; the foundations of CSS itself.
 So much so that the way we think about CSS must change with these improvements.

-I’ve mentioned this before somewhere but years ago I was talking to a fantastic web developer who’s work I admired a great deal and they didn’t know what a clearfix was.
+I’ve mentioned this before somewhere but years ago I was talking to a fantastic web developer whose work I admired a great deal and they didn’t know what a clearfix was.
 Flexbox had existed for such a long time that they hadn’t need to learn about floats or clearfixes or any of the bonkers stuff tied to laying out websites in that way.

 And `leading-trim`?
 Well, it contributes to that future where everything I know is sort of irrelevant.
 But in a good way!